OpsVerseIO/real-user-monitoring/README.md

 or

 ```
-    import { OpsVerseBrowserRum } from ‘@OpsVerseIO/browser-rum’
+    import { OpsVerseBrowserRum } from ‘opsverse-rum’
     if (typeof window !== "undefined" && OpsVerseRum) {
         OpsVerseBrowserRum.start({
             authKey: "<B64EncodedBasicAuthToCollectorUrl>",